This post may contain affiliate links. See my disclosure policy.

 - Place the flank steak in the bag and pour the mixture inside over the meat.
 Vacuum seal the bag.

 - Place the bag in the sous vide bath, making sure it is fully submerged.
-Cook for 2 hours.
+Cook for 2 hours or up to 3 hours.

-- Once cooked, remove the flank steak from the water bath and discard the spices from the bag.
+- Remove the flank steak from the water bath and discard the spices from the bag.

 - Heat a cast iron skillet with butter over medium high heat.
 Cook the flank steak for a couple of minutes on both sides, until it starts browning and set aside.